Foraging & Using Goldenrod

 Uses for Goldenrod

-These are some ways that you can use goldenrod:
+These are several ways that you can use goldenrod:

 - Dried Flowers (for tea or infusions)